Woman watering flowers on a sunny balcony.

 Apart from intensive planting, trellising is considered the most efficient way to utilize the space in your garden.
 Those with tiny gardens will want to grow as many crops as possible on their vertical supports.

-Meanwhile, gardeners who have space will need physical support for their vegetables.
-They will need help with their pole beans and peas.
+Meanwhile, gardeners with space will need physical support for their vegetables, especially for pole beans and peas.

-Other vegetables that are trellised are vine crops like tomatoes and cucumbers.
-The fence around your garden can act as a trellis.
-This is true as long as the fence can be rotated in different years.
+Vine crops like tomatoes and cucumbers are other trellised vegetables.
+The fence around your garden can act as a trellis if it can be rotated in different years.

 The other kinds of vegetable supports can be made from wood or metal.
 However, no matter what design or material you use, you can have your trellis in place before the plants need its support.
 This is preferred even before you plant the crop.